blitzwolfz/MemeRoyale/README.md

 # General
 The bot is as of now actively maintained and well be done till all edge cases are worked out.
-Once we reach this point and no new features are being worked on, the bot will not see active maintenance on the codebase but more so on the server side.
+Once we reach this point and no new features are being worked on, the bot will not see active maintenance on the codebase.
 Of course you can always suggest new features and have your own implementation of how you think these features can be made.
 In terms of technology that's used, please look at the list below: